New to Chartio? We know the documentation can be a bit daunting at first, so we've highlighted some topics to help you

 Creating a basic chart

 From the top navigation, click Explore to open the Data Explorer.

 The other path to the Data Explorer is through an existing Dashboard.
 From the Dashboards dropdown in the top navigation, select + New Dashboard or select an existing Dashboard.
-From the Dashboard, click + Add Element and select Chart.
+From the Dashboard sidebar, click Add Chart.